 OK, OK, you can go whole hog and replace four houses with a hotel, and collect even more rent, but let’s start relating some of this to the real world.

 Consider this analogy: Monopoly properties are like your individual customers, and when you have enough similar customers (a complete color group), you have established a market presence.
-If you have properties here and there, scattered around the board, but no complete color groups, then you can't develop them by adding houses or hotels.
+If you have properties here and there, scattered around the board, but no complete color groups, then you can’t develop them by adding houses or hotels.
 The rent stays low.
-Your investment just doesn't give you a very good return.
+Your investment just doesn’t give you an adequate return.

 A market is a group of customers with similar needs who reference each other when making a purchasing decision.

 Adapting Strategy to the Development of the Game

 At first, no-one has any property, and hence no significant income.
 Conversely, no-one has any significant expenses.
 The cheapest properties are the five at the bottom of the screen, in the dark purple and light blue color groups.
 Not only are they cheap to purchase, they are cheap to develop, and rents are correspondingly modest.
 At the beginning of the game, these properties are great to develop first, because you can afford to do so.
 Hey, the dark purple group (Baltic Avenue and Mediterranean) can be purchased and fully developed with two hotels for a total investment of $620.
 Rents are then $250 and $450, respectively, but at the beginning of the game you, as a junior tycoon, would enjoy a real leg up with those two income-producing properties.

 Contrast the cost of purchasing and developing the Baltic/Mediterranean group ($620) with the Pacific/South Carolina/Pennsylvania group ($2420)!
 What we rapidly begin to see here is that developing the cheaper properties works best at the beginning of the game, and the more expensive properties tend to be developed near the end of the game (when the players have the cash flow to sustain the development).
 Developing mid-range properties is a mid-game strategy.